-5.14 Euston, Marylebone and Waterloo show similar growth rates, although there is a discrepancy between the station usage and PIXC growth rates for some other stations.
-The PIXC counts are weekday only therefore they won't capture weekend variations.
+5.14 While broadly similar, there are some notable differences between the PiXC growth rates and the Station Usage dataset.
+The adjustment to the Oyster PAYG methodology is likely to be partly responsible for this discrepancy.
+Additionally, the PiXC counts are weekday only therefore they won't capture weekend variations.
 They also represent growth for a particular time of year and will not reflect changing demand conditions over the year.

-A Appendix - HistoricalMethodological Changes
+A Appendix - Historical Methodological Changes